mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 .. image:: ../../../../figures/digitizer_image.png
      :scale: 80

-The image-element can be used to view a picture in the form.
+Type image can be used to display images.
 You can display images by specifying a URL in a database field or URL using the src parameter.

 Images, which are marked by the element file in a table column, can thus also directly be integrated and displayed.